 Where Can I Go With an Escort Pass?

 You will not be able to go into the Customs and Immigration hall if you are picking up a passenger who is arriving from another country.

 What Happens If I Can't Obtain an Escort Pass?

 You may not be able to get an escort pass when you get to the airport.
 Plan ahead for this possibility.

 Give your friend or family member a pre-programmed cell phone if they do not have one of their own.
-Include emergency contact numbers, airline ticketing telephone numbers and your own contact information in the contacts list.
+Include emergency contact numbers, airline ticketing telephone numbers, and your contact information in the contacts list.
 Be sure to provide the number for the airport police.
 Write out the steps to call you and to telephone for emergency assistance.
 Give this document to your family member or friend.

 When you arrive at the departure airport, park your car, and accompany the person to the check-in counter.
 If you have arranged for a wheelchair attendant, be sure the attendant is there before you leave the terminal.
 Consider tipping the wheelchair attendant in advance.
 Wheelchair attendants usually do not earn a minimum wage because their employers expect that attendants will receive tips from airline passengers.
 Monitor the flight's progress online to be sure the airplane has departed on time.